commandAGI/commandAGI/docs/examples.md

 **File**: `examples/2_concepts.py`

-**Description**: Demonstrates basic concepts of CommandLAB, including creating a computer instance, taking a screenshot, and saving it to a file.
+**Description**: Demonstrates basic concepts of commandAGI2, including creating a computer instance, taking a screenshot, and saving it to a file.

 **Status**: ✅ Works perfectly